Drought-stricken California imposes new round of water cuts

 That’s down from the 15% allocation state officials had announced in January, after a wet December fueled hopes of a lessening drought.

-Gov. Gavin Newsom, a Democrat, recently announced an $8.25 million public awareness campaign designed to encourage people to be more mindful of their water use.

-So far, Californians haven’t fulfilled Newsom’s call for a voluntary 15% reduction in water use compared to 2020.
+“I think with this reduced allocation we are going to see more urban areas in California move into some kind of mandatory water conservation,” she said in an interview.

+State officials will continue urging people to voluntarily cut water use by 15%, an amount designed to get Californians’ collective water use back to what it was during the last drought, which lasted from 2012 to 2016, Nemeth said.

-January’s water use was up 2.6% compared to the same month in 2020, amid dry conditions and warm temperatures.
+Statewide water use in January actually went up 2.6% compared to the same month in 2020, due to dry conditions and warm temperatures.

-Earlier this year the state banned certain wasteful water practices such as watering lawns right after rainstorms and letting sprinklers run onto sidewalks.
-But beyond that, Newsom’s administration hasn’t mandated water cutbacks, as former Gov. Jerry Brown did during the state’s last drought, which lasted from 2012 to 2016.
-But California Natural Resources Secretary Wade Crowfoot said recently that local or regional governments might issue their own water use curtailment orders.

 About a third of Southern California’s water comes from state supplies, mostly routed through the Metropolitan Water District of Southern California, which serves 19 million people.
 Abel Hagekhalil, the district’s general manager, said in a statement Friday that the public needs to do more to save water.